-Several aims and considerations guide the LTAD model:
+Several aims and considerations guide the Long-Term Development (LTD) model.

-- LTAD is based on the physical, mental, emotional, social, and cognitive development of children, adolescents and adults.
-Each stage reflects a different point in athlete development. - LTAD ensures physical literacy upon which excellence can be built, and builds that physical literacy in all children, from early childhood to late adolescence, by promoting quality daily physical activity in schools and a common approach to developing physical abilities through community recreation and elite sport programs.
-It also recognizes the need to involve all Canadians in LTAD, regardless of ability. - LTAD ensures that optimal training, competition, and recovery programs are provided throughout an athlete's career. - LTAD provides an optimal competition structure for the various stages of an athlete's development. - LTAD has an impact on the entire sport continuum, including participants, parents, coaches, schools, clubs, community recreation programs, provincial sport organizations (PSOs), territorial sport organizations (TSOs), NSOs, multi-sport service organizations (MSOs), sport science specialists, municipalities, and several government ministries and departments at the federal and provincial/territorial levels (particularly but not exclusively in the portfolios of health and education). - LTAD integrates elite sport, community sport and recreation, scholastic sport, and physical education in schools. - LTAD is 'Made in Canada', recognizing international best practices, research, and normative data. - LTAD is consistent with the Canadian Sport Policy and reflects a commitment to contribute to the achievement of each. - LTAD promotes a healthy, physically-literate nation whose citizens participate in lifelong physical activity.
+- LTD is based on the physical, mental, emotional, social, and cognitive development of children, adolescents and adults.
+Each stage reflects a different point in development. - LTD ensures physical literacy3 upon which excellence can be built, and builds that physical literacy in all children, from early childhood to late adolescence, by promoting quality daily physical activity in schools and a common approach to developing physical abilities through community recreation and elite sport programs.
+It also recognizes the need to involve all Canadians in LTD, regardless of ability. - LTD ensures that optimal training, competition, and recovery programs are provided throughout an athlete's career. - LTD provides an optimal competition structure for the various stages of an athlete's development. - LTD has an impact on the entire sport continuum, including participants, parents, coaches, schools, clubs, community recreation programs, provincial sport organizations (PSOs), territorial sport organizations (TSOs), national sport organizations (NSOs), multi-sport service organizations (MSOs), sport science specialists, municipalities, and several government ministries and departments at the federal and provincial/territorial levels (particularly but not exclusively in the portfolios of health and education). - LTD integrates elite sport, community sport and recreation, scholastic sport, and physical education in schools. - LTD is 'Made in Canada', recognizing international best practices, research, and normative data. - LTD is consistent with the Canadian Sport Policy and reflects a commitment to contribute to the achievement of each. - LTD promotes a healthy, physically-literate nation whose citizens participate in lifelong physical activity.

-Physical literacy refers to competency in basic human movements, fundamental motor skills and fundamental sport skills.
+3 Physical literacy refers to competency in basic human movements, fundamental motor skills and fundamental sport skills.

-Seven Main Stages of LTAD
+Seven Main Stages of LTD

 As they mature to adulthood, children and youth pass through a series of developmental stages that affect the development of their physical, mental, cognitive and emotional capacities they use to participate in physical activity and sport.
-This fact holds true for persons with and without disabilities, though the rate and extent of development may vary depending on the type of disability.
+This fact holds true for persons with and without diverse abilities, though the rate and extent of development may vary depending on the type of impairment.

-A brief overview of the seven main stages of $LTAD^4$ is presented below (Figure 1).
+A brief overview of the seven main stages of LTD is presented below (Figure 1).
 The first three stages, plus the Active for Life stage, are intended for all individuals who participate in physical activity and represent the process for acquiring basic physical literacy and engaging in lifelong physical activity for health and enjoyment.
 The full seven stages represent a complete pathway for athletes who choose to pursue high performance.
-Two additional stages are identified for athletes with disabilities (see Figure 2).
+Two additional stages are identified for athletes with diverse abilities (see Figure 2).

 Figure 1 shows the typical age ranges when individuals who are able-bodied pass through each stage.
-Individuals with disabilities, whether congenital or acquired, may pass through these stages at significantly different ages depending on when they first become active or acquire their disability.
-They may also pass through the stages at vastly different rates depending on the nature of their disabilities.
-For example, some individuals with an intellectual disability might move from the Learn to Train stage directly to the Active for Life stage, or they might stay in the Learn to Train stage for many years.
-Individuals with acquired disabilities might pass through some stages more than once - first as a person without a disability and later as a person with a disability.
+Individuals with diverse abilities, whether congenital or acquired, may pass through these stages at significantly different ages depending on when they first become active or acquire their impairment.
+They may also pass through the stages at vastly different rates depending on the nature of their impairment.
+For example, some individuals with an intellectual impairment might move from the Learning to Train stage directly to the Active for Life stage, or they might stay in the Learn to Train stage for many years.
+Individuals with acquired diverse abilities might pass through some stages more than once - first as a person without an impairment and later as a person with diverse abilities.

-Figure 1: Seven Stages of LTAD
+Figure 1: Seven Stages of LTD

-Athletes with disabilities pass through the same stages as able-bodied athletes presented below, but chronological ages and rates of progress may differ depending on the type and degree of disability.
+Athletes with diverse abilities pass through the same stages as able-bodied athletes presented below, but chronological ages and rates of progress may differ depending on the type and degree of impairment.